-C.A.T.C.H.
-(Characterizing And Tracking College Health) the Virus Study will start this fall!
-Our goal is to figure out what makes people contagious so we can prevent the spread of disease.
+Welcome to C.A.T.C.H.
+(Characterizing And Tracking College Health) the Virus Study!
+Our goal is to figure out what makes people contagious so we can prevent the spread of disease - particularly in residence halls.
+You have the unique opportunity to participate in this study and help us to make our communities healther.

-We are finalizing the plans and getting ethics approvals to start this fall.
+The study will last through the Spring Semester 2018.
 If you're at least 18 years old and a resident of the Cambridge Community (yes, all 1500 of you) then you will be eligible to be a part of our study.
 And if you're a first-year student in the Global Public Health (GPH), Life Sciences (LS), or Science, Technology, and Society (STS) College Park Scholars Living Learning Communities -or a roommate of one -then we will need you in a huge way!

-Later this semester and next, if you're a first-year GPH, LS, or STS student living in the Cambridge Community (or a roommate), you will be able to fill outa survey and give us snot and other samples, identify contacts like roommates or anyone in the Cambridge Community you might infect.
+If you're a first-year GPH, LS, or STS student living in the Cambridge Community (or a roommate), you will be able to fill out a survey and give us snot and other samples, identify contacts like roommates or anyone in the Cambridge Community you might infect.

 If you are a contact of someone with colds or flu who filled out a survey and gave samples, and you live in one of the Cambridge residence halls, you may be able to enroll in follow-up to see if you catch the virus.